Silo Art Trail North East Victoria

 Katamatite

+Katamatite is a small rural town in country Victoria, 22 kilometres from Tungamah.
 Tim Bowtell painted the GrainCorp Silos at Katamatite in July 2023.
 This stunning silo art features a Wedge Tailed eagle, and portrays indigenous figures camped along the Boosey Creek, with a Scar Tree connecting the two silos.
 It has also features the first passenger train that serviced Katamatite and horses pulling a scoop to create irrigation channels.

+After admiring the silo art, we stopped at the Katamatite Lions Park on the lovely Boosey Creek.
 The Lions Park has a fun story trail and a stunning life-size metal sculpture of an eagle that artist Andrew Whitehead created from farm materials.
 There is also some interesting chainsaw art created by Robby Bast.

 We then drove 26 kilometres to Numurkah for morning tea.

-Numurkah’s town centre has a great selection of cafes, traditional hotels, supermarkets, restaurants and specialty shops to browse in.
+Numurkah is a small country town on Broken Creek along the Goulburn Valley Highway.
+Its town centre has a great selection of cafes, traditional hotels, supermarkets, restaurants and specialty shops to browse in.

+We popped into Cherish Brews and Bites, a lovely cafe that is open daily for a delicious morning tea.
 The cafe is next to a colourful 20-metre-long mural painted by well-known artist Sobrane and features local birds, including a superb blue wren, an azure kingfisher, and a budgie.
+We admired the mural while enjoying coffee and muffins from the cafe.

 Then we drove 40 kilometres to see the Picola Silo Art.